Our Focus Areas

 Natural Resources, Waste & Environmental Health

-Oakland is located in a region abundant with natural resources upon which we rely for food, water, energy, raw materials, recreation and respite.
+Oakland is located in a region abundant with natural resources upon which we rely for food, water, energy, raw materials, recreation, and rejuvenation.
 Yet these resources are limited, and natural systems are threatened by the impacts of development, pollution, and over-consumption.
-City policies related to creek protection, zero waste, climate change, toxic materials and other issues are designed to protect the health of our natural environment and make best use of natural resources.
+City policies related to creek protection, zero waste, energy efficiency, climate change, land use, toxic materials, and other issues are designed to protect the health of our natural environment and make best use of natural resources.

 Stormwater Management - On February 19, 2003, the Regional Water Quality Control Board, San Francisco Bay Region, issued a municipal stormwater permit under the National Pollutant Discharge Elimination System (NPDES) permit program to the Alameda Countywide Clean Water Program (ACCWP).
 The purpose of the permit is to reduce the discharge of pollutants in stormwater to the maximum extent practicable and to effectively prohibit non-stormwater discharges into municipal storm drain systems and watercourses.
 The City of Oakland, as a member of the ACCWP, is a co-permittee under the ACCWP’s permit and is, therefore, subject to the permit requirements.